anibalbastiass/android.tbank.moviesdb/README.md

 but it has all of these small details that will set the rock-solid foundation for the larger app suitable for bigger teams and long [application lifecycle](https://en.wikipedia.org/wiki/Application_lifecycle_management).

-This project is being maintained to match current industry standards.
-Please check [CONTRIBUTING](CONTRIBUTING.md) page if you want to help.
+This project is being maintained to match current industry standards and will be agregate more features as TV Series, Favorites and Profile.

 ## Project characteristics